EwanColquhoun/loadsheet-planner/README.md

 ### Unresolved bugs
 * There is a bug with the 'typing' function and the Code Institute mock terminal interface.
 At the time of writing it didn't show the animation of the typing effect correctly.
+* Currently the loadsheet doesn't load in real time, there is a slight delay whilst google sheets updates the data.
+To get around this there is a message in the application suggesting that the user may need to reload the loadsheet tab if the data displayed isn't what they have submitted.
+This would be correcting in an application update.

 [Back to top](<#contents>)
 ## Testing User stories